A Day in The Hague with the Kids

+This week, we’re taking you along with us for a day in The Hague with the kids!
 The Hague – as well as being the seat of the Dutch government – is one of the most international cities in the Netherlands and one of the most popular Dutch cities to live for expat families.
 This means there are lots of international schools, a large variety of different cultures, and loads of fun activities geared towards international families.
 Are you looking for something fun to do with the kids as either a näppsitter or a parent?
 Look no further than this list of great activities!

 Even the littlest of children will feel like giants here!
 This exposition highlights certain sights and important landmarks of heritage in the Netherlands in miniature form.
 Your kids can explore the tulip fields, cathedrals, airports, canals and row-houses all in one day, all in miniature form.
 The park is easy to reach from The Hague, and open from 9:00-20:00 every day during the week.

 Kids tend to be fans of creepy crawlies more than their adult counterparts, but butterflies are the perfect compromise!
 Vlinders aan de Vliet, or Butterflies on the Vliet, houses at least 1500 butterflies in this indoor tropical sanctuary.
 The types of butterflies you’ll encounter here depends heavily on the weather, as some prefer to come out on sunny days and some prefer dull weather – so every time you go a new adventure awaits.
 It is open from February to October from Tuesday to Sunday until 5pm.

 Stay with me here, I know children can be either in love with books or totally hate them, but this museum is a little gem they will love.
 If your kids are working on their Dutch, they will find literature here dedicated to young Dutch readers galore.
 The museum engages the kids with the literature in a playful and fun way, which is sure to make a bookworm out of any child.
 It’s located in the Royal Library building and open every day of the week until 5pm.